devarogundade/Buidl/README.md

 # Buidl - SocialFi for Creators and Learners
 ## _A Moralis X Google Cloud Hackathon Project_

-Building a Borderless, Permissionless and Decentralized Social-Fi for Instructors and Learners.
+Building a Borderless, Permissionless and Decentralized Social-Fi for Creators and Learners.

 - Incentives for learning
 - Seamless payments and refunds using DEFI/Staking protocol